Yahm3/Yahm3/README.md

 ## Hello World 💻

 Hi!
 I’m **Innocent**, a Computer Science student at TUT with a passion for technology, problem-solving, and innovation.
-My journey includes exploring **cybersecurity**, **software development**, and building tools for **automation**.
+My journey includes exploring **cybersecurity**, **software development**, and building games.
 I enjoy creating solutions that have a real-world impact and learning new technologies along the way.

 #### 🤝 Open to collaborations!